-The process of evaluation is interwoven throughout the program--as part of your support and supervision processes including continual monitoring of the mentoring relationships and their progress toward established goals and maintenance of detailed records that capture both qualitative and quantitative data efficiently and accurately.
+The process of evaluation is interwoven throughout the program as part of your support and supervision processes, including continual monitoring of the mentoring relationships and their progress toward established goals, as well as maintenance of detailed records that capture qualitative and quantitative data efficiently and accurately.

 Building a Credible Measure of Success